How to build resilience

 Investing in supportive and positive relationships with family, friends, and colleagues can help you build resilience.
 A strong support network gives you people to lean on during difficult times and helps you handle challenges more effectively.

 If you’re going through a stressful period, such as exams or a tough time at work, reach out to a close friend or family member for a chat.
 Let them know what you’re feeling.
-Simply talking things through with someone you trust can help ease the burden and offer new perspectives.
+Talking things through with someone you trust can help ease the problem and offer new perspectives.
 You can also strengthen relationships by regularly checking in on others, offering support, and being there for them when they need it.
 These small actions can make a big difference in building a solid support system.

 Set manageable goals

 Setting manageable goals can help you build resilience in the long term.
-This might involve increasing your ability to tackle problems by breaking them down into manageable steps and finding practical solutions.
+This might involve increasing your ability to tackle problems by breaking them down into steps and finding practical solutions.

 For example, if you’re feeling overwhelmed by a large project at work or school, start by breaking it down into smaller tasks.
 Make a list of each step you need to complete, such as researching, drafting, and revising.
 Focus on one task at a time and set small goals for each step.
 By tackling each part individually, the project will seem less daunting and more achievable.
 This approach of setting achievable goals and working towards them not only helps you manage the workload but can also improve your confidence and belief in your abilities.